DiscipleTools/disciple-tools-manychat/README.md

         <ol style="list-style-type: lower-alpha;">
             <li>Add External Request Action step to a "Flow"</li>
             <li>Open External Request Action dialogue box.</li>
-            <li>Transfer the connection information from the "Configuration" Tab under the heading "For Creating A New Record" to the fields in the External Request dialogue box.</li>
+            <li>Transfer the connection information from the "Configuration" Tab under the heading "For Creating A New Record" to the fields in the External Request dialogue box.
             <ol style="list-style-type: lower-roman;">
                 <li>Set Request Type to POST</li>
                 <li>Copy URL to Request URL box.</li>